Blood clots during period: How much is too much?

 Clots during your period can be expected, but if they are larger than a quarter or occur frequently, it can indicate an underlying health issue.
 Risks associated with excessive blood clotting during periods include heavy bleeding, anemia, and blood disorders.
 Consult a doctor if you experience these symptoms.

-How to manage period clots
+How to manage period blood clots

-Most menstruators experience occasional period blood with clots.
+Most menstruators experience occasional period blood clots.
 For some, clotting is an every-day-of-your-period annoyance.
 It is typically accompanied by things like uncomfortable pad or period underwear wetness, messy period product removal, and unexpected tampon slippage.
 Have you ever sneezed and felt like your tampon came out because it was covered in a slippery clot?

 If you’re just a naturally “clotty” person, this is nothing to be embarrassed about!
 There are a few tips and tricks to control the situation.